zrax/moulars/README.md

 DirtSand, it is differentiated by a few key features:
 * Memory and error safety means the server is more resilient to crashes and misbehavior caused by clients sending bad or unexpected data.
-* Automatic File Server manifest generation (see below)
+* Simpler configuration and setup, including automatic File Server manifest generation (see below)
 * Better cross-platform compatibility.
 MOULArs is known to work on both Linux and Windows, but it should also work anywhere else Rust and the library dependencies can run (macOS, OpenIndiana, *BSD, etc...)